-Home to the Biochemistry and Structural Biology (BSB), Cell & Developmental Biology (CDB), and Molecular Biology (MB) PhD programs.
+Home of the Biochemistry & Structural Biology (BSB), Cellular & Developmental Biology (CDB) and Molecular Biology (MB) Ph.D. programs

 This image, generated in the lab of developmental biologist Anna-Katerina (Kat) Hadjantonakis, shows mouse embryos arranged in three circles.
 The embryos’ appearance varies according to which genes are switched on or off.

 Faranak Fattahi, PhD ’17—honored as the Graduate School’s student Commencement speaker last spring—landed a coveted fellowship at UCSF, where she already runs her own lab.